xsf/xmpp.org/content/blog/2026-01-04_chat-future-initiative.md

 ### Who can participate the Chat of the Future Initiative?

-Anyone interested and willing to contribute to the XMPP ecosystem of any level of experience can join this with their perspective.
+Anyone interested and willing to contribute to the XMPP ecosystem of any level of experience can join with their perspective.
-This also involves newcomers and bare users as well as professionals of the XMPP technology as well as professionals.
+This also involves newcomers and bare users as well as professionals of the XMPP technology.
 If you cannot participate, consider to provide your thoughts in a written statement to the organiser.
 There are multiple sessions and more planned, so one can join at another time or phase.